Geoffrey Lewis (actor): Life and career

 In the 1980s, Lewis was also a member of musical storytelling group Celestial Navigations with musician and songwriter Geoff Levin.

-Personal life
+Personal life and death

-Lewis was married three times and had numerous children.
-Some news outlets reported he had nine surviving children, others, 10 children.
-One of his children is actress Juliette Lewis with whom he acted in at least two films, Blueberry (aka Renegade) and The Way of the Gun.
+Lewis was married three times and had numerous children, with news outlets variously reporting that he had nine or ten surviving children.
+One of his children is actress Juliette Lewis with whom he acted in at least two films, Blueberry and The Way of the Gun.
 His other children include his daughters Brandy, Hannah and Dierdre Lewis and Emily Colombier; his sons Peter, Lightfield, Miles and Matthew; and nine grandchildren.

 On April 7, 2015, he died of a heart attack at age 79.
 He had suffered the heart attack while working out at the Motion Picture & Television Country House and Hospital, according to his family.
-Miles Lewis told Variety he had been suffering from Parkinson’s and dementia.
+Miles Lewis told Variety he had been suffering from Parkinson's disease and dementia.